kdlawson/pyvan/README.md

 --------------------------------------------------------------------

 The result is a dictionary containing an entry with fit information for each of the light-curves in the list "lightcurves".
-For example, tar_fits[0]['flare'] contains information for the 1st light-curve's flare fit, while the comparison metrics for those fits is found in tar_fits[0]['rel_fit'] (where 'flare-quiescent' is the difference of the best-fit log likelihoods for those templates).
+For example, tar_fits[0]['flare'] contains information for the 1st light-curve's flare fit, while the comparison metrics for those fits are found in tar_fits[0]['rel_fit'] (where 'flare-quiescent' is the difference of the best-fit log likelihoods for those templates).
 See example notebooks or documentation for more information regarding the structure and contents of PyVAN's products.

 --------------------------------------------------------------------